sunfounder/pico-2w-kit/README.md

 <a id="about_this_kit"></a>
 ## About this kit:

-This kit contains a variety of components, including displays, sounds, drivers, controllers and sensors, which allows you to gain a comprehensive understanding of electronic devices.
+This kit includes a variety of components, such as displays, audio modules, motor drivers, controllers, and sensors, providing a comprehensive foundation for understanding electronic devices.

-Additionally, we offer weo programming languages.
-MicroPython, C/C++ (Arduino) are all available.
-To help you get started quickly, each language has targeted and interesting projects, so you can pick one that meets your needs.
+We support multiple programming languages, including MicroPython and C/C++ (Arduino).
+To help you get started quickly, each language features dedicated and engaging projects, allowing you to choose the one that best suits your interests and goals.

 <a id="update"></a>
 ## Update:
-2024-09-10:
-- Update Arduino and Micropython project images and code related to DHT11, Keypad, IR receiver, MFRC522.
-- Modify other minor details

-2023-09-01:
-    - Add introduction links for all components used in all projects.

-2023-08-31:
-    - Optimized the installation of Arduino IDE, configuration of Pico W, and tutorial for adding libraries.
-    - Removed all references in Arduino projects that directed to the quick guide.
-    - Revised the introduction of the ultrasonic sensor module.
+2024-12-26:
+- First release in English.

 <a id="trouble"></a>
 ## Trouble Shootings: